 But we now understand that increasing our flexibility has much less to do with the physical length of our muscle tissue, and much more to do with the part of our body that controls and moves our muscles: the nervous system.
-Our brain, the main control center of our nervous system, is in constant communication with our muscles and one of its main imperatives is to keep our body where it perceives it is safe.
-Normal movements that we make throughout our day are considered safe by the brain because it knows and trusts them.
-But on the other hand, our brain is not familiar with ranges of motion that we never move into, so it’s much less likely to consider those places safe.
-When we stretch, if we move into a place that the brain isn’t familiar with, our nervous system will end our stretch by communicating with our muscles to put the breaks on the movement.
+Our brain and spinal cord, which make up our central nervous system (CNS), are constantly monitoring the state of our body.
+One of the main imperatives of the CNS to keep our body where it perceives it is safe.
+Normal movements that we make throughout our day are considered safe by the CNS because it knows and trusts them.
+But on the other hand, our CNS is not familiar with ranges of motion that we never move into, so it’s much less likely to consider those places safe.
+When we stretch, if we move into a place that the CNS isn’t familiar with, our nervous system will likely end our stretch by creating a sensation of discomfort at the end range of motion it considers safe.

 OKAY, I THINK I’M STARTING TO GET IT, BUT WHY IS THIS IMPORTANT?